 - Information Systems Competency.
-Students must demonstrate this competency by passing an on-line IS competency exam or by successful completion of IS 600, Information Technology in the Modern Business Environment, or its equivalent.
+Students must demonstrate this competency by passing an on-line IS competency exam or by successful completion of IS 600 - Information Systems Management, or its equivalent.
 IS 600 or its equivalent will not count towards the requirements of the MS-IS degree.

 The MS-IS program consists of 30 semester hours of graduate coursework.
-The coursework includes a six-course core that is required of all students, nine credit hours of directed electives, and three credit hours of business electives.
+The coursework includes an 18 credit hour core that is required of all students, nine credit hours of directed electives, and three credit hours of business electives.
 The directed elective choices are designed to provide students a broader understanding of multiple business functions normally expected for executive-level positions in an organization.